rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/531_ROS-network-routed.md

 #### Pros

 * Communication between different ROS environment in heterogenious network is possible as each ROS environment has its own cloud bridge that connects to the cloud routed network for communication.
-* Ease of establishing a communication by creating and deploying a cloud routed network.
+* Augmented ROS communication over the public internet and dedicated features for dynamic multi-robot ROS communication.

 #### Cons